-Thursday, 26th November 2020 Deadline for the return of the Opportunities at 16+ Evening reply slip.
-Thursday, 14th January 2021 Opportunities at 16+ Evening.
-The Evening comprises of an introductory talk about St George's Sixth Form, our expectations and the application process.
+Thursday 25th November 2021 Deadline for the return of the Opportunities at 16+ Evening reply slip Tuesday 11th January 2022 Opportunities at 16+ Evening The Evening comprises of an introductory talk about St George's Sixth Form, our expectations and the application process.
 There is also the opportunity to attend 3 subject specific talks where staff will outline the key features of the Sixth Form courses.
-The Evening is by invitation only and reply slips must be received by Thursday, 26th November 2020 (the invitation letter is included in the Sixth Form Application pack).
-Monday, 25th January 2021 Subject Fayre for Year 11 and Year 10am-1.30pm to 2.00pm - Assembly Hall.
-Monday, 22nd February 2021 Deadline for completing the on-line Sixth Form Internal Options Form.
-All internal students who wish to apply to St George's Sixth Form must complete the on-line Sixth Form Internal Options Form by Monday, 22nd February 2021.
+The Evening is by invitation only and reply slips must be received by Tuesday 25th November 2021 (the Monday 24th January 2022 invitation letter is included in the Sixth Form Application pack).
+Subject Fayre for Year 11 and Year 10 - 1.30pm to 2.00pm - Assembly Hall.
+Monday 21st February 2022 Deadline for completing the on-line Sixth Form Internal Options Form All internal students who wish to apply to St George's Sixth Form must complete the on-line Sixth Form Internal Options Form by Monday 21st February 2022.
 If an internal student does not complete this Form by the deadline, it will be assumed that they do not wish to continue their education in the Sixth Form at St George's.
-Any such internal students will be required to complete a form with details of their proposed Post 16 destination(s).
-Friday, 16th April 2021 Issue of Sixth Form Provisional Conditional Offer and Subject Allocation Form or Post 16 Destination Form to internal students.
-Friday, 23rd April 2021 Deadline for the return of the Sixth Form Provisional Conditional Offer and Subject Allocation Form or Post 16 Destination Form.
-Friday, 27th August 2021 GCSE Results Day.
-Internal students must fulfil all the entry criteria to enter St George's Sixth Form in Year 12 in September 2021.
-Entrants must have a minimum of 5 full GCSEs at grades 9-5, which would include both English (Language or Literature) and Mathematics, and with 3 of their passes at grade 6 or above.
+Any such internal students will be required to complete a form with details of their proposed Post-16 destination(s).
+Friday 22nd April 2022 Issue of Sixth Form Provisional Conditional Offer and Subject Allocation Form or Post 16 Destination Form to internal students.
+Friday 29th April 2022 Deadline for the return of the Sixth Form Provisional Conditional Offer and Subject Allocation Form or Post-16 Destination Form.
+Thursday 25th August 2022 Internal students must fulfil all the entry criteria to enter St George's Sixth Form in Year 12 in September 2022.
+Entrants must have a minimum of five full GCSEs at grades 9-5, which would include both English (Language or Literature) and Mathematics, and with three of their passes at grade 6 or above.
 Students must also meet the specific subject entry requirements for each course.
-All students must study at least 3 recognised courses in the Sixth Form.
+All students must study at least three recognised courses in the Sixth Form .
 NB: The Director and Deputy Director of Sixth Form Education, and the Directors of Learning (subject staff) will be available from 9.00am-1.00pm and from 1.30pm-3.30pm.
-Saturday, 28th August 2021 12 noon (UK time) Earlier deadline for students requesting a subject change.
-Deadline for the return of the Post 16 Declaration/Sixth Form Acceptance Form for students requesting a subject change.
-Any internal student who accepted a conditional offer of a place at St George's and is now requesting a change of subject must complete and return the Post 16 Declaration/Sixth Form Acceptance Form, by this earlier deadline.
-These must be returned by email to the Director of Sixth Form Education by 12 noon (UK time) - Imorris@stgeorges.herts.sch.uk.
-Tuesday, 31st August 2021 12 noon (UK time) Deadline for the return of the Post 16 Declaration/Sixth Form Acceptance Form - No Change of Subject Requested (see above).
-All internal applicants who accepted a conditional offer of a place at St George's must complete and return the Post 16 Declaration/Sixth Form Acceptance Form.
-The completed Form can either be left in the "Replies"
+Friday 26th August 2022 Note: Earlier deadline for students requesting a subject change.
+12 noon (UK time) Deadline for return of the online Sixth Form Acceptance Form and Statement of Results for students requesting a subject change.
+Any External applicant who accepted a conditional offer of a place at St George's and is now requested a change of subject must complete and return the Sixth Form Acceptance Form, together with a copy of their official Statement of Results, by this deadline.
+Tuesday, 30th August 2022 12 noon (UK time) Deadline for the return of the online Sixth Form Acceptance Form and Statement of Results.
+All applicants who accepted a conditional offer of a place at St George's must complete and return the Sixth Form Acceptance Form, and in accepting a place, enclose a copy of their Statement of Results.